 The intellectual backlash against was not so much RFE's mission, but the form its activity took, marked its very beginnings in its country of origin.
 Frank Altschul, secretary of the Council on Foreign Relations and one of the founders of the Free Europe Committee (FEC), from which RFE was born, asked in 1950 "to what extent is RFE the voice of the émigré groups, rather than the voice of American citizens using émigré groups to the maximum advantage?"
 795 This suggested a potentially Machiavellian use by Americans, RFE's creators, of its non-American staff, for their own national security objectives.
-The State Department defended RFE, answering that "it was the voice of émigrés themselves, as represented by the national councils supported by the FEC."796
+The State Department defended RFE, answering that "it was the voice of émigrés themselves, as represented by the national councils supported by the FEC."

 Moreover, conflict erupted in 1951 with VOA (Voice of America), one of the other American radios tasked with spreading the gospel of freedom and democracy.
-The accusation was that RFE, rather than complementing VOA's work, and adhering to its different mandate, was "duplicating the work of VOA's own Munich Programming Center, and VOA's programs in the Baltic states."797 The conflict was partially resolved
+The accusation was that RFE, rather than complementing VOA's work, and adhering to its different mandate, was "duplicating the work of VOA's own Munich Programming Center, and VOA's programs in the Baltic states."
+The conflict was partially resolved

 793 Meyer, Cord, The CIA and Radio Free Europe, Georgetown Journal of International Affairs, Vol. 1, No1 (Winter/Spring 2000), Georgetown University Press, p.
-129, accessed 5.4.2016 794 Ibid.
+129, accessed 5.4.2016 in November 1951, at a State Department-CIA summit, which resulted in the postponing of RFE broadcasts launch in the Baltic States, and the reduction of the Crusade for Freedom's focus on RFE.